 An important aspect of understanding any function in Excel is the ability to identify the parameters or syntax required.

-There are two types of lookup functions: VLOOKUP (used for vertically presented data) and HLOOKUP (used for horizontally presented data).
+There are two types of lookup functions: VLOOKUP (used for vertically presented data tables) and HLOOKUP (used for horizontally presented data tables).
 We will look at the VLOOKUP function which is shown below:

 =VLOOKUP(lookup_value, table_array, col_index_number, [range_lookup])